ipluchino/BLDR-Technical-Task/README.md

 - Query Parameters:
   - name (optional): Filters the items by a name.
   - minPrice (optional): Filters the items by a minimum price.
+      - Must be a postive number.
   - maxPrice (optional): Filters the items by a maximum price.
+      - Must be a postive number.
 - Example: GET localhost:3000/search?minPrice=40&maxPrice=80

 ### 4. Rent an item (POST)